plewis/plewis.github.io/phylogenetics/lab-hpc.md

 Here is an explanation of each of the lines in _gopaup_:
 * The 1st line specifies the command interpreter to use (just include this in your scripts verbatim).
-* The 2nd through 5th lines begin with `#SBATCH` and are interpreted as commands by SLURM itself.
+* The 2nd through 6th lines begin with `#SBATCH` and are interpreted as commands by SLURM itself.
 In this case, the first and second `#SBATCH` commands tell SLURM to use the general partition (`--partition=general`) and the general quality of service (`--qos=general`).
 You should always include these two lines verbatim.
 The third `#SBATCH` line gives a name to your job (`--job-name=pauprun`).
 You could change `pauprun` here to something else, but keep your job names short and without embedded spaces or punctuation.
 The job name will help you identify your run when checking status.
-The fourth `#SBATCH` line asks slurm to email you when the job is finished.
+The fourth and fifth `#SBATCH` line asks slurm to email you when the job is finished.
-* The 6th line is simply a `cd` command that changes the present working directory to the _pauprun_ directory you created earlier.
+* The 7th line is simply a `cd` command that changes the present working directory to the _pauprun_ directory you created earlier.
 This will ensure that anything saved by PAUP* ends up in this directory rather than in your home directory.
-* The 7th and last line starts up PAUP* and executes the _run.nex_ file.
+* The 8th and last line starts up PAUP* and executes the _run.nex_ file.
 The `-n` flag tells PAUP* that no human is going to be listening or answering questions, so it should just use default answers to any questions it needs to ask during the run.

 ###  Submitting a job using **sbatch**